 - However, the market did not confirm a trend change as the bull trend line seemed to hold up.

 - This volume spike within the trading range created the possibility of returning demand.
+Was support returning around the bull trend line?
+Would it hold?

 - These tests of the congestion area were valid triggers for a bearish reversal setup.

 - Volume spikes are always helpful for timing your exits to take profit.
+These two instances were great examples.

 Example #3: Trend Change With Ideal Entry and Confirmation

 Sophisticated players know how to minimize their market impact.
 They will distribute and accumulate positions in smaller volume chunks.
-To spot them, look for overlapping congestion zones or use market volume profile.
+To spot them, look for overlapping congestion zones or use a market volume profile.

 This approach overlaps with the stopping volume concept in VSA.
 But here, we paid less attention to the specific bars and focused more on the market context.